Trending Topics

 If you do decide to eat at a restaurant in uniform, be sure to look for mom-and-pop establishments which have a much greater tendency to be pro-law enforcement.
 In fact, those independently and locally owned businesses tend to be thrilled to have cops as patrons.
 No matter what your patrol area, there’s probably one of these places just waiting to serve you.

-If you have a favorite recipe for your on-duty meal, please share it in the comments below.
+If you have a favorite recipe for your on-duty meal, send an email to editor@police1.com.

 Eat well, be well, and stay safe my friends.